 - Whether there are any written records of the incident, i.e. a police report or medical notes

-Our personal injury lawyers are experts who have worked on hundreds of cases, with many of these having been based around workplace injuries or conditions such as repetitive strain injury, which can come about as a result of long term inadequacies in health and safety provisions.
-We are also experienced in handling cases involving road traffic accidents, criminal injury, medical negligence, trips, slips and falls, and many more.
+Most personal injury lawyers are experts who have worked on hundreds of cases, with many of these having been based around workplace injuries or conditions such as repetitive strain injury, which can come about as a result of long term inadequacies in health and safety provisions.
+They are also experienced in handling cases involving road traffic accidents, criminal injury, medical negligence, trips, slips and falls, and many more.

 As more and more UK personal injury victims learn about no win no fee claims, more and more injury solicitors begin to offer their services on that basis.
 Victims love that no win no fee claims offer no risk, financial stability and the chance at justice.
 Injury solicitors understand the appeal and many are beginning to cater to those needs.

 That is why almost all injury solicitors work on a no win no fee basis.
 Our partners work with the most professional solicitors in the UK in order to bring you the peace of mind you deserve.
 While not all cases can be handled on a no win no fee basis, the majority of solicitors have experience with that method.

 Our partners work with a variety of injury solicitors from across the UK, including car accident specialists, medical negligence specialists, slip and fall specialists, and more!
 This ensures that you receive expert advice in regards to your specific claim and that you receive local help.

 The no win no fee method is so popular because it is inclusive.
 It does not exclude anyone or prevent anyone from receiving compensation for their personal injuries.
 Also, there is very limited risk financially.

 If you win your no win no fee claim, you compensation and solicitor success fee is taken as a percentage of this compensation (maximum of 25%).
 If you lose your no win no fee claim, you do not have to pay your solicitor fees.